BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### Adding/setting points to an existing GreasedLine instance

 You can add points to an existing GreasedLine instance.
 The width table is extended automatically to match the vertices count and the new widths are set to 1.
-You have replace these values manually after the points were added if needed.
+You have to replace these values manually after the points were added if needed.
 You can do it by setting the values on the `line.widths` array.

 The color table, if `useColors` is `true` must be extended manually.
 Please pay attention to the code in the PG and the comments how to correctly extend the color table.